influxdata/docs-v2/content/influxdb/v2.0/query-data/execute-queries/data-explorer.md

 ---
 title: Query in Data Explorer
 description: >
-  Query your data in the InfluxDB user interface (UI) Data Explorer.
+  Query InfluxDB using in the InfluxDB user interface (UI) Data Explorer.
+Discover how to query data in InfluxDB 2.0 using the InfluxDB UI.
 aliases:
   - /influxdb/v2.0/visualize-data/explore-metrics/
 weight: 201